openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    class Derived extends Base implements Interface {
       override foo() { /* Derived class method body */ }
       // foo() is both
-      //   - overriden in class Derived, and
+      //   - overridden in class Derived, and
       //   - implements foo() from the Interface

       // static foo() inherited from Base hides static foo() from Interface }

-   let target: Interface = new Derived target.foo()  // this is a call to an instance method foo() overriden in class Derived
+   let target: Interface = new Derived target.foo()  // this is a call to an instance method foo() overridden in class Derived

    Interface.foo()  // this is a call to a static method foo() declared in Interface Base.foo()  // this is a call to a static method foo() declared in Base